 - Here "landbox" for terraforming - Feel free to reshape the terrain.
 Watch a video tutorial showing you how.

-There are a couple of ways to allow friends to edit your objects in Second Life.
+There are a few ways to allow friends to edit your objects in Second Life.
 This is often referred to as collaborative building or collaborative creation.
-It's a useful way to let groups of people collaborate on a building project together.
+It's a useful way to let groups of people work together on a building project.

 - Right-click the object and choose Edit to bring up the object editor.